heathermortensen/POS/README.md

 There are several reports created during this process.
 They include: 1.)
 A cashier report; 2.)
 A cash register report; and, 3.)
 An Inventory report.
 When inventory dips below a specified threshold, the system generates a flag to prompt the store to reorder stock.

-A Cash Register report is shown here.
+A cash register report is shown here.
 It is generated in the file named CashRegisterReport.txt.

 ![Cash Register report](https://github.com/heathermortensen/POS/blob/master/images/image_7_program_output.png)